Emmotes/ic_spoilers/docs/feats.md

 For feats that were available in the season pass of prior seasons - please see the [Recurring Event Exclusivity Dates](postrecurringevent.html) page for when we will likely see them for gems.

-*Note: I filter out all feats that are obviously tests or unfinished - such as having a prohibitively high gem cost or excessive too-far-future release date.*
+<span style="font-size:1.2em;">ⓘ</span> *Note: I filter out all feats that are obviously tests or unfinished - such as having a prohibitively high gem cost or excessive too-far-future release date.*

 <span class="featTableColumn">
     <span class="featTableRowHeader">